 In relation to the initial public offering of our shares on Euronext Brussels in July 2014, VVGB Advocaten-Avocats provided legal services to us.
 Peter K.M.
 Verhaeghe, one of our non-executive directors, is the managing partner of VVGB Advocaten-Avocats.

 Related Party Transactions Policy

-Prior to the closing of this offering, we intend to enter into a related party transaction policy.
+In connection with our intial U.S. public offering, we entered into a related party transaction policy.

 PRINCIPAL SHAREHOLDERS